Kannan171/tp/docs/DeveloperGuide.md

 1. **`core`**:

    - Contains fundamental classes that define the core behavior of the application
-   - Provides base classes and interfaces used across different layers
+   - Provides base classes and interfaces used across different components
    - Defines common data structures and utilities

 2. **`exceptions`**: